Embassy of the Philippines, Manama: Staff and activities

-The Philippine Embassy in Manama is headed by the Philippine ambassador to Bahrain, Anne Jalando-on Louis.

-Louis, a career diplomat who previously served as consul general at the Philippine Consulate General in Sydney, arrived in Manama on April 19, 2022 to serve as the mission's chargée d'affaires, and was subsequently appointed by President Bongbong Marcos as Ambassador on November 2, 2022.
-Her appointment was then confirmed by the Commission on Appointments on December 7, 2022, and she presented her credentials to King Hamad bin Isa Al Khalifa on May 2, 2023.
+The Philippine Embassy in Manama is headed by Ambassador Gines Jaime Ricardo D. Gallaga, who was appointed to the position by President Bongbong Marcos on June 2, 2025.
+Prior to his appointment as ambassador, Gallaga, a career diplomat, served as consul general at the Philippine Embassy in Stockholm, where he also briefly served as chargé d'affaires.
+His appointment was confirmed by the Commission on Appointments on September 3, 2025, and he presented his credentials to King Hamad bin Isa Al Khalifa on January 20, 2026.

 The embassy's activities center around providing to the welfare of the more than 40,000 Filipinos in Bahrain, many of whom are OFWs.
 These have included facilitating repatriations, with over 200 Filipinos being repatriated from Bahrain in 2021, and facilitating the regularization of Filipinos staying in the country illegally.
 The embassy is also active in organizing a number of cultural and economic activities, such as organizing a Philippine festival at a local mall, holding an art exhibition featuring art by Bahrain-based Filipino artists, and collaborating with Carrefour to promote Philippine food products.